toluwalojurotimiayeni/alx-low_level_programming/0x01-variables_if_else_while/README.md

-A script that prints prints all possible different combinations of two digits
+A script that prints all possible different combinations of three digits